 "Casey McFarland brought excitement, energy, and incredible natural history and tracking expertise for my students.
 He not only taught them tangible tracking skills, but gave them encouragement to pursue this inquiry and the excitement to continue learning after the course was over.
 Students who had Casey as an instructor still talk about the opportunity they had to learn from him."

 ---Dr. Natalie Dawson, Director of the Wilderness Institute, University of Montana, 2011-2018

-He is a co-author of the new Peterson Field Guide to North American Bird Nests (Houghton Mifflin, release Fall 2020), a co-author of the revision of Dr. Mark Elbroch's Mammal Tracks and Sign: A Guide to North American Species (Stackpole 2019), and co-author of Bird Feathers: A Guide to North American Species (Stackpole 2010).
+He is a co-author of the new Peterson Field Guide to North American Bird Nests (Houghton Mifflin, release August 2021), the revision of Dr. Mark Elbroch's Mammal Tracks and Sign: A Guide to North American Species (Stackpole 2019), and Bird Feathers: A Guide to North American Species (Stackpole 2010).